 9. What do I do if my child has lost a piece of clothing?

 Parents must either sew a name label into all clothing or write the child’s name in indelible ink.
 Looking after belongings is a key skill for all our children and a name label makes this easier.
 Items that are lost will be placed in the lost property basket outside the internal hall doors.
 We will do our utmost to find lost items but we are unable to provide a replacement.
-At the end of the year all unclaimed items will be sent to charity.
+At various stages of the school year, all unclaimed items will be sent to charity.

 10. Where will my child go when they finish Darton in Year 6?